ethereum/ethereum-org/views/content/greeter.md

         /* Define variable owner of the type address */ address owner;

-        /* This function is executed at initialization and sets the owner of the contract */ constructor() public { owner = msg.sender; }
+        /* This constructor is executed at initialization and sets the owner of the contract */ constructor() public { owner = msg.sender; }

         /* Function to recover the funds on the contract */